thegetty/lod-gateway/README.md

 SUBADDRESSING=
                             # True or False (default).
 This enables the subaddressing check for identifiers
                             # that may be within other resources.

                             SUBADDRESSING_MIN_PARTS - smallest number of (path) parts to consider when resolving a subaddressed path to a parent entity (default: 1) SUBADDRESSING_MAX_PARTS - largest number of (path) parts to consider when resolving a subaddressed path to a parent entity (default: 4)

+LINK_BANK=                  # This field contains JSON which drives the links in 'Documentation' section of the
+                            # dashboard.
+There can be any arbitrary number of groups and links in one group.
+                            # Sample JSON:
+                              {
+                                "groups": [
+                                  {
+                                    "name": "Some random Group",
+                                    "links": [
+                                      { "name": "random link 1", "url": "https://google.com" },
+                                      { "name": "test link 2", "url": "https://getty.edu" },
+                                      { "name": "another link 3", "url": "https://ucla.edu" },
+                                      { "name": "one more link 4", "url": "https://yahoo.com" }
+                                    ]
+                                  },
+                                  {
+                                    "name": "Another Test Group",
+                                    "links": [
+                                      { "name": "random link 1", "url": "https://google.com" },
+                                      { "name": "test link 2", "url": "https://getty.edu" },
+                                      { "name": "another link 3", "url": "https://ucla.edu" },
+                                      { "name": "one more link 4", "url": "https://yahoo.com" }
+                                    ]
+                                  },
+                                  {
+                                    "name": "Some random Group",
+                                    "links": [
+                                      { "name": "random link 1", "url": "https://google.com" },
+                                      { "name": "test link 2", "url": "https://getty.edu" },
+                                      { "name": "another link 3", "url": "https://ucla.edu" },
+                                      { "name": "one more link 4", "url": "https://yahoo.com" }
+                                    ]
+                                  }
+                                ]
+                              }
 ```

 Using VS Code, it is possible to develop inside the container with full debugging and intellisence capabilities.
 Port `5001` is opened for remote debugging of the Flask application.
 For details see: https://code.visualstudio.com/docs/remote/containers

 ## Python Client (current v 2.3.0)

 The LODGatewayClient in the `lodgatewayclient` package simplifies a lot of the API interaction with the LOD Gateway and can be pulled down from the Getty Nexus PyPi repository.

 Github: https://github.com/thegetty/lod-gateway-client